hdamker/ReleaseManagement/documentation/SupportingDocuments/CAMARA_API_Review_Workflow_Usage_Guide.md

 1. Watch the workflow execution in the Actions tab (for manual triggers) or wait for completion (for comment triggers)
 2. The workflow will:
    - Validate the PR URL and check PR status
+   - Check out the workflow repository (for validation script)
-   - Check out the PR branch
+   - Check out the PR branch (target repository)
    - Find API definition files in `/code/API_definitions/`
    - Run comprehensive validation checks
    - Generate reports